PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 [API keys](/orchestration/concepts/api_keys.html) replace authentication tokens to authenticate users and service accounts with the Prefect Cloud API.
 Existing authentication tokens will be ignored by the client.

-See [Removing API tokens](/orchestration/concepts/api_keys.html#removing-api-tokens) to learn how to remove old tokens from your environment.
+See [Removing API tokens](/orchestration/concepts/api_keys.html#removing-api-tokens) to learn how to remove old tokens from your environment; this is not required but we recommend you revoke and delete old tokens.
 See [Using API keys with older versions of Prefect](/orchestration/concepts/api_keys.html#using-api-keys-with-older-versions-of-prefect) for details about how you can use API keys in place of tokens in certain situations (such as a VM or container built with an older version of Prefect).

 The Prefect CLI commands `create-token`, `revoke-token`, and `list-tokens` have been removed.